 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-I got great reactions, ones that exceeded my expectations, when I served these cookies.
-My husband kind of swooned, catching me off guard.
+I got great reactions the first time I served these cookies.
+My husband kind of swooned, catching me off guard. 🙂

 “These bring me back.
 I wish you could have known Grandma Pat,” he said nostalgically.
 She was the grandma who cooked with carob instead of chocolate, and juiced for the grandkids. 😉 “You would have loved her.”

 When my oldest son had his first bite, his eyes got big.
 “These are the best brownies I’ve ever had.
 You know how much I like brownies.”
 I had perceived them as cookies.
 But my other kids agreed emphatically: They are brownies.
 And my youngest wanted to know what was in them and when I’d make more.